Application Guide

 Ankle

-Athlete has full passive dorsiflexion but heel lifts during loaded squat.
-Restriction appears under training demand, not during stretching.
+Full passive dorsiflexion, but the heel lifts or the ankle feels blocked during a loaded squat.
+The restriction appears under training demand, not during a stretch.

 Calf & Achilles